dunksphil/freeswitch-demo/README.md

 Make a SIP call from a softphone e.g.  sip:123456@<your-local-ip>:5061

+Use digits for the destination address as these will be played back during the call flow.

 Follow the audio prompts that you hear, and see the logging in the CLI.

 The FreeSWITCH is configured to send all calls to scripts/demo.lua which processes them.